aish05-code/Simplify_E-com/README.md

 - **Cart Management**: Stores selected products in the cart using AsyncStorage and calculates the total price dynamically.
 - **Wishlist Feature**: Allows users to add or remove items from the wishlist.
 - **Search & Filtering**: Provides real-time search and category-based filtering.
-- **Product Preview Modal**: Supports long-press on a product to show a quick preview without navigating to another screen.
 - **Navigation**: Implemented using React Navigation for seamless transitions between screens.

 ## Tech Stack